fuseraft/kiwi/README.md

 web.listen(host, port)
 ```

-#### Example Script
+#### Temporary Script

-Below is an example script that generates a temporary script and executes it.
+Below is a script that generates a temporary script and executes it.

 ```ruby
 import "@astral/fs" as fs